buildpacks/rfcs/text/0000-export-to-oci.md

 Where

+- `[image|run-image|previos-image].reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon.
-* `[image|run-image|previos-image].name` MUST point to the path of the image in OCI layout format following the rules describe [previously](#how-to-map-an-image-reference-into-a-path-in-the-layout-repository)
+  - In case an image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format is being used, it will also include the path of the image in OCI layout format following the rules describe [previously](#how-to-map-an-image-reference-into-a-path-in-the-layout-repository)
+  - The format MUST be as follows: `[path]@[digest]`